 HAMILTON, Alexander.
 1762 — Liverpool 30.12.1824.
-British (Scots) Pioneer of Indology.
-Born in Scotland, son of William H., a merchant in Greenock (Inverclyde), and Jean Donald, and grandson of Alexander H., Laird of Grange in Ayrshire, brother of Walter Hamilton, who also wrote on India, apparently from a wealthy home.
+British (Scottish) Pioneer of Indology.
+Born in Scotland, son of William H., a merchant in Greenock (Inverclyde), and Jean Donald, and grandson of Alexander H., Laird of Grange in Ayrshire, brother of Walter Hamilton, who also wrote on India, apparently they came from a wealthy home.
 After studies of Greek and Latin in an unknown university joined in 1783 Bengal Army as a cadet.
-The lieutenant and from 1785 ensign in infantry.
-Became soon interested in Oriental Studies and joined the A.S.B. in the 1880s.
-From a Pandit he learnt Sanskrit, further Persian, Arabic and Bengali.
+Then lieutenant and from 1785 ensign in infantry.
+Became soon interested in Oriental Studies and joined the A.S.B. in the 1780s.
+From a Pandit he learned Sanskrit, further Persian, Arabic and Bengali.
 Retired from the army 6.10.1790 and concentrated on Sanskrit studies.
 Apparently he was a Secretary to Lord Cornwallis.
 He seems to have had an Indian wife and a son with her.
 Between 1797-1800 apparently left India and returned to Scotland.
 In Edinburgh he joined Fr.
 Jeffrey’s Whig group and contributed to their Edinburgh Review.